Dear All,

 Very sad indeed.

-Over the last four years, work has been on to increase the capacity of the plant.
+Over the last four years, work has been done to increase the capacity of the plant.
 The last accident took place a month ago in which two workers were killed.
-In fact, this was fourth accident in the last four months.
+In fact, this was the fourth accident in the last four months.

 Regards,